UPCOMING EXHIBITIONS AND NEWSSETTING SILENCE: NEW TONALIST PAINTINGS BY JAMES HALLORAN

 I want to paint like the slow moving, weightless reeds at the front end of the film Solaris, Tarkovskys meditation about loss using a ghost in space.
 I want to paint the way Whistler can almost will the paint off of his brush without the brush touching the canvas.
 I am deeply inspired by art and artists and I try to surround myself with things I find inspiring.
 I jokingly told my painting class that I am an obsessive painter, but that fact shouldnt be applied to my personal life.
 Honestly, it probably should.
 I play music fanatically, often on repeat.
 Ive listened to an album more than ten times in a row in one sitting, just last week.
 I watch the same movies over and over again.
 I consume something until the big pictures fall away into the details.
 I paint the same way.
 I can paint fast but I think and move slowly.
 A teacher once told me that the further you walk away the closer you are to home.
 I think the Tonalists have given me a home, for now.
 But honestly Ive always painted this way, its just, like many things, a gradual change.BIOGRAPHY

 James Halloran was born in Buffalo, New York in 1983.
-Initially studying classical painting under his mentor, Mary Ann Doering, James went on to receive a B.F.A., with a Concentration in Painting, from the University at Buffalo in 2005.
-After graduation, Halloran relocated to Northern Virginia.
-Working from his home studio, he exhibits his work both locally and nationally.
+Initially studying classical painting under his mentor, Mary Ann Doering, James went on to receive a B.F.A., with a Concentration in Painting, at the University at Buffalo in 2005.
+After graduation, Halloran relocated to Northern Virginia where he continues to work from his home studio.
+In 2013 James was selected to participate in the Washington Project for the Arts Select exhibition and Gala.
+He was also a two-time finalist for the Bethesda Painting Awards.
+James continues to exhibit his work both locally and nationally.
 As an instructor, he teaches a variety of classes for both children and adults.